ray-project/kuberay/helm-chart/ray-cluster/README.md

 Make sure ray-operator has been deployed.

-[Ray](https://ray.io/) is an open source framework that provides a simple, universal API for building distributed applications.
-Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library.
+[Ray](https://ray.io/) is a unified framework for scaling AI and Python applications.
+Ray consists of a core distributed runtime and a toolkit of libraries (Ray AIR) for simplifying ML compute.

 ## Helm